bias scales

 Well, there are actually three types of bias in assessment.

 This type of bias occurs when a single item, or sometimes a test, is biased against a group when ability/trait level is constant.
 For example, suppose that the reference group (usually the majority) and focal group (usually a minority) perform similarly on the test overall, but on one item we find that the focal group was less likely to get the item correct after adjusting for total score performance.
-This is known as differential item functioning.
+This is known as differential item functioning (DIF).
 Content experts should review the question.

 2. Overall test bias